 Transfer of Credit

-At least 50 percent of the course work of the minimum number of graduate credits required for the Master's degree (18 credits hours) must be completed through the University of Nebraska-Lincoln.
+At least 50 percent of the course work of the minimum number of graduate credits required for the Master's degree (15 credits hours) must be completed through the University of Nebraska-Lincoln.
 For graduate credits from another fully accredited institution to be accepted in the Master's degree program, the Department of Entomology must approve the quality and suitability as equal to or superior to the offerings available at UNL.
 Only graduate credit that was not applied to a degree can be transferred.
 Credit from professional courses is not transferable.
-Students must have been enrolled in the institution that offered the course and must provide 2 copies of the official transcripts.
+Students must have been enrolled in the institution that offered the course and must provide two (2) copies of the official transcripts.
 Approval by the Office of Graduate Studies also is required for the transfer of graduate work taken elsewhere, and copies of official transcripts must be sent to them.
-Course Schedule for Online Master's in Entomology, University of Nebraska-Lincoln.
-Accreditation

 The University of Nebraska-Lincoln is a fully accredited graduate and undergraduate institution.
 The online Master's of Science degree program in Entomology is conducted and administered by the Department of Entomology in the College of Agricultural Sciences and Natural Resources and by the Graduate College of the University of Nebraska.
 The online M.S. in Entomology degree program is a fully recognized and accredited degree program of the University of Nebraska.